The Butcher Boy (novel): Awards

+Adaptations

-Film adaptation
+Film

 The book was adapted into a feature film directed by Neil Jordan in 1997.
 It starred Eamonn Owens as Francie, Stephen Rea as Benny and Fiona Shaw as Mrs. Nugent.
 The film was released on DVD on February 13, 2007.

 The film won the Silver Berlin Bear award for Best Director at the Berlin Film Festival in 1998 and a Special Mention for Owens' "astonishing lead".
 It also won the European Film Award for Best Cinematographer for Adrian Biddle.

 The adaptation is mostly faithful to the novel, but there are some differences, the principal change being the ending.
 In the book, Francie is not seen to leave prison, and attempts to forge a friendship with an inmate similar to the one he had with Joe.
 In the film, a much older Francie is released from prison at the end to be brought to a halfway house.
 He picks a snowdrop, echoing the opening of the film.

 This was the final film produced by Geffen Pictures, which distributed its films through Warner Bros.
 Pictures.

-Stage Versions
+Stage

-McCabe wrote his own stage adaptation of the novel, entitled "Frank Pig Says Hello," which debuted in 1992.
-The play is written for 2 actors.
+McCabe wrote his own stage adaptation of the novel, entitled "Frank Pig Says Hello," which debuted on 6 October 1992.
+The play is written for two actors.

 In 2022, the Irish Repertory Theatre presented the world premiere production of a musical based on the novel, which featured book, music, and lyrics by Asher Muldoon.